 This page was created to give those caring for someone with an eating disorder guidance on supporting the person during the coronavirus crisis.
-You may also find it helpful to read
+You may also find it helpful to read our information for those suffering with an eating disorder.

 During this pandemic, acting as a carer to someone with an eating disorder may be even more demanding.
 When so much change is happening so quickly, many people who are carers might be struggling to know how to support those with eating disorders.
 People suffering with eating disorders might feel their preoccupation with food, weight and shape is worse at the moment, as they navigate new circumstances, deal with the additional worries caused by coronavirus, and perhaps fall back on something familiar in the face of so much uncertainty.
 They might need additional reassurance and support at this time.